 The Covid-19 pandemic has ensured that manufacturers shut down high-tech projects if, at the end of the day, they remain merely experiments in showcases.
 In 2020, Audi decided that it will no longer focus on hydrogen power for any future products, which naturally concludes the fate of the Audi H-tron SUV concept.

 Markus Duesmann, Chairman of the Board for Audi AG, told German newspaper De Zeit, that it is virtually impossible to produce enough CO2-neutral hydrogen at scale for passenger cars in the coming decades.
 According to the executive, the only sustainable solution for passenger cars is an electric car with a battery.

-To recap, the Audi H-tron was a SUV concept unveiled at the 2016 edition of the NAIAS at Detroit, USA.
+To recap, the Audi H-tron was an SUV concept unveiled at the 2016 edition of the NAIAS in Detroit, USA.
 It was billed as a highly efficient and sporty hydrogen SUV with 2.2 lbs of hydrogen consumed per 62 miles, and a mere 4 minutes required to fill the tank.
 The Audi H-tron had a range of 372 miles between a tank of hydrogen, and for its time, had a low Cd (coefficient of drag) of only 0.27.

 Source: Youtube/Audi Deutschland